Updated: April 20, 2026

-As an independent artist, you're constantly figuring out the best ways to get your music heard.
-Trying to break through the noise can feel like an additional career on top of creating music.
-Pre-save campaigns have been touted as a standard promotional tool and a pretty common tactic before a release.
-However, recent talks in the music community have raised important questions about their effectiveness.
+As an independent artist, you're constantly trying to figure out the best ways to get your music heard.
+Trying to break through the noise feels like an additional career on top of actually making music.
+Pre-save campaigns have been touted as a standard promotional tactic before releases; however, recent talks in the music community have raised important questions about how effective they are.
 Many artists have expressed frustration online that listeners just won't take the extra steps required to pre-save music, questioning whether the strategy justifies all of the effort involved.

 So, it's important to consider how pre-saves work in today's climate, weighing the benefits against the challenges, to help you decide if they're the right move for your next release.